ACT — Trinsic

 This moment contains more than the problem.
 Notice the room you are in.
 The weight of your body where it meets the chair or floor.
 The temperature of the air.

 Let your attention rest on something simple and physical.
 The feel of your feet on the ground, your hands in your lap, a single slow breath.
-This is the present moment.
-It is enough.
+This is enough.

 What matters in the next ten minutes?
-Not in general, specifically, right now.
 One thing that would feel like a small act of care toward yourself or someone else.

 You don't need to feel ready.
 You don't need the hard thing to be resolved first.
 What is one small move that reflects who you want to be, right now?

 Small and specific is the goal.
 One message.
 One glass of water.
 One minute outside.
-One thing set down.
 It doesn't need to be impressive.
 It needs to be real.

 You showed up for yourself today.
 That is not a small thing.